huohuoren4/docs/python/pytest/reference_guides/api_reference/objects.md

         Register a plugin and return its name.

-        If a name is not specified, a name is generated using get_canonical_name().
+        If a name is not specified, a name is generated using `get_canonical_name()`.

-        If the name is blocked from registering, returns None.
+        If the name is blocked from registering, returns `None`.

-        If the plugin is already registered, raises a ValueError.
+        If the plugin is already registered, raises a `ValueError`.

     - **getplugin**(`name`)